ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 <div style="padding-left: 30px;" markdown="1">
 *Attributes:*
 `dim` (required)
-: four integers that reperesent the dimensions of the 3D LUT and the number of color com- ponents.
+: four integers that reperesent the dimensions of the 3D LUT and the number of color components.
 The first three values define the dimensions of the LUT and if multiplied shall equal the number of entries actually present in the array.
 The fourth value indicates the number of components per entry. <br>
 4 entries have the dimensions of a 3D cube plus the number of components per entry.

     !!! example